Soft Plastics Recycling

 This is a great support for our local agricultural system.
 Why should we eat locally?
 A dollar spent locally generates twice as much income for the local economy, meaning more money is available to our community.

 Local produce is also fresher, due to lack of transit and storage.
 Buying locally ensures that we are eating with the seasons, which is when they are at their peak taste, are most abundant and least expensive.

-Fairtrade advocates for better working conditions and improved terms of trade for farmers and workers in developing countries throughout the supply chain, wherever they are in the world.
+Fair trade partnerships advocate for better working conditions and improved terms of trade for farmers and workers in developing countries throughout the supply chain, wherever they are in the world.

-View our Fairtrade and organic coffee ranges here.
+View our coffee ranges here.